-On A Random Recommendation: Tres Cenotes of Cuzama
+On A Random Recommendation: Three Cenotes of Cuzama

-A Mayan we had met in Merida highly recommended the cenotes outside the village of Cuzama.
-The cenotes we visited near Valladolid were such a highlight of our trip so far that we heeded his advice in order to check out more.
+During our first roam around the Yucatan in 2014, a local guy we had met in Merida highly recommended for us to visit the cenotes outside the village of Cuzama.
+The cenotes we visited near Valladolid were such a highlight of our trip so far that we heeded his advice in order to explore more cenotes.
 The man in Merida told us to go to the old hacienda a few kilometers south of Cuzama.
-We drove around the rural Yucatan countryside in search of this mysterious place.
+His recommendation was quite enthusiastic.
+So we drove around the rural Yucatan countryside in search of these Cuzama cenotes.

 A few kilometers later the niños stopped the cart and motioned for us to get out, then they led us down a path to the first Cuzama cenote.
-It was beautiful and we didn’t hesitate at the opportunity to swim around in for a while.
+It was a beautiful underground cenote and we didn’t hesitate at the opportunity to swim around in for a while.